sigasi/sigasi_insights/content/manual/graphics.md

 ### Hiding labels

-State transition conditions can be hidden using `labels hide`.
+Labels on state transitions can be hidden using `labels hide`.
+You can also use `labels comment` or `labels condition` to only show comment or condition labels on the state transitions.